Governance Defensibility for Boards

 The scrutiny standard

-Four questions your board
+Five questions your board

-Select each to see your exposure.
+Select each to see your board's exposure.

 01